ErmaRobot/ctf/README.md

 ## Why play a Wargame

 As they usually revolve about exploiting vulnerable code or having a deep knowledge of webservers and operating systems Wargames are a great way to build your skills as a programmer.
 Cyber security and writing secure code are becomig more and more relevant and important as our world becomes more reliant on networked computers which store more and more of our important, personal information.
+Also they're just fun!

 ## Which games do I play

-overthewire.org has a great collection of games for a variety of skill levels. bandit - Linux natas - Web krypton - encryption and
-Leviathan - Linux
+overthewire.org has a great collection of games for a variety of skill levels: bandit - Linux, natas - Web, krypton - encryption, and Leviathan - Linux

 They have many more, but these are the ones I have worked on.